Sachaa-Thanasius/defer-imports/README.rst

 -   `PEP 690 <https://peps.python.org/pep-0690/>`_ and its authors, for pushing lazy imports to the point of almost being accepted as a core part of CPython's import system.
 -   Jelle Zijlstra, for so easily creating and sharing a `sample implementation <https://gist.github.com/JelleZijlstra/23c01ceb35d1bc8f335128f59a32db4c>`_ that ``slothy`` and ``deferred`` are based on.
 -   `slothy <https://github.com/bswck/slothy>`_, for inspiring this project.
--   Sinbad, for the feedback.
+-   Sinbad, for the initial feedback.